-I can ask a member of staff for directions at any point.
+Toilets are clearly marked but I can ask a member of staff for directions at any point.

-Auditorium/ Performance space: This is the Main Hall.
-I will watch Thrown in this room.
+Auditorium/ Performance space: I will watch Thrown in this room.
 There will be seats facing the stage.
 I can pick any empty seat I want.